2021-22 annual notice on rights and responsibilities of the Virginia Tech community

 The following is important information related to our community standards, health, safety, and security:

-Student Code of Conduct: In 2019, the Student Code of Conduct replaced the Hokie Handbook and outlines policies established by the university that set standards for students’ non-academic behavior, along with procedures for adjudicating and sanctioning violations of these standards.
+Student Code of Conduct: When a student accepts admission to Virginia Tech as an undergraduate, graduate, or professional student, they also accept membership in the university community and responsibility for upholding its shared values and expectations.
+The Student Code of Conduct outlines policies established by the university that set standards for students’ non-academic behavior, along with procedures for adjudicating and sanctioning violations of these standards.

 Student Arrest Disclosure: All students are reminded of their responsibility to report to the Student Conduct Office within 10 business days of any arrest, conviction, or issuance of a protective order.
 This notification must be made in person to the Student Conduct Office using the required self-disclosure of arrest(s)/conviction(s) form, which is available on the Student Conduct website.
 The purpose of this policy is to enhance the safety and security of the university community.